Đetinja: Đetinja Gorge

 Undeveloped Staparska Banja ("Stapari Spa") with several thermal springs is also located in the gorge.
 In 2017 a pedestrian and bicycle path was built which reached the spa.
 Though two pools were constructed and there are swimmers, the spa is basically a mudflat.
 Thermal waters, with the temperature of 31 C help with the rheumatism and skin diseases.
 Along the new path, which follows the route of the former railroad, there are additional, old pathways, dating from the Ottoman period.
 In July 2017 volunteers organized and cleaned those old paths, removed the overgrowth and made 2.15 km of old paths accessible for the pedestrians.
 The path now starts at the Užice city beach and curves through the natural environment for 5 km to Staparska Banja.
 In September 2017, as the first greenway in Serbia, it received the 2nd prize at the 8th European Greenways Awards.

 A ridable miniature railway was organized in 2018.
 It goes through the gorge, using the revitalized path.
 The route is 8 km long and connects Užice and Staparska Banja.
 The thermal springs were used in Roman times.
 A project on revitalizing the spa and its surroundings was drafted in 2018.
 Since the summer of 2020, the kayaking on the river is allowed.
 It is organized in the section from the gorge's exit to the dam before Užice.
-In 2016, the process of placing the gorge under the legal protection began.
-However, the authorities stalled the declaration of the Đetinja Gorge Outstanding Natural Landscape, so the environmentalist groups organized state wide petition in 2021–2022, an announced possible public protests and gatherings if the gorge remains unprotected.